Living Arrangements While in Medical School

 From the moment you arrive, Ross University is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.

-Upon your arrival in Dominica, you will be welcomed at the airport by Ross University officials.
-They will accompany you and other students on the ride to Ross University.
-Along the way, your host will answer questions and provide information about living in Dominica.
+Upon your arrival in Dominica, you will be welcomed at the airport by Ross University School of Medcine officials.
+They will accompany you and other students on the ride to RUSM Along the way, your host will answer questions and provide information about living in Dominica.

 The Housing Database offers you a variety of search options including different housing types, amenities, and price levels.
 In addition, the Roommate Finder provides you with the ability to search for potential roommates amongst your classmates.
 The Housing Database is available to the public for viewing, allowing students to browse the many housing options available and become familiar with the website.
 Please note that you will be unable to contact landlords or request leases when navigating the public site.